Communications & Policy Strategist

-Wadner Pierre is an award-winning and trilingual photojournalist, founder of Wadner’s Photo & Communications, and UnlessWeCare.org.
+Wadner Pierre, MS, is an award-winning and trilingual photojournalist, founder of Wadner’s Photo & Communications and UnlessWeCare.org.
 He was born in St. Marc, a beautiful southern town located in the Artibonite Department of Haiti.

-Throughout his career human rights and social justice have been the center of his work, and Wadner said that they will remain the center of his work for as long as he shall live.
+Throughout his career, human rights and social justice have been the center of his work, and Wadner said that they will remain the center of his work for as long as he shall live.
 He has contributed hundreds of articles and thousands of pictures to change the socio-political and social justice in Haiti.
-His work is featured in many national and international outlets such as Inter Press Service-North America or IPS, Aljazeera English, Gambit, a New Orleans-based weekly newspapers, and his photographs also featured in the book On that Day Everybody Ate authored by Margaret Trost.
+His work is featured in many national and international outlets such as Inter Press Service-North America or IPS, Aljazeera English, Gambit, a New Orleans-based weekly newspaper, and his photographs are also featured in the book On that Day Everybody Ate, authored by Margaret Trost.
 Wadner was also Political Commentator for Aljazeera English during the 2010 general elections in Haiti.

-Wadner said, he has no doubt that, today, being a photojournalist is the right profession for him.
-Over 500 years ago, Ignatius of Loyola, the founder of the Jesuits said, “Go forth and set the world on fire.”
-For him, this means, use your knowledge to bring peace, justice into the world.
-He said, “His camera and his writings will be used to tell the truth, and only the truth.”
+Wadner said he has no doubt that today, being a photojournalist is the right profession for him.
+Over 500 years ago, Ignatius of Loyola, the founder of the Jesuits, said, “Go forth and set the world on fire.”
+For him, this means using your knowledge to bring peace, justice to the world.
+He said, “His camera and his writings will be used, to tell the truth and only the truth.”

 Wadner attended Loyola University New Orleans to pursue his dream of becoming a renowned photojournalist.
 There, he studied mass communications with a focus on photojournalism.

-His passion for photojournalism, social justice and global affairs continues to be influenced by his professional and educational experiences.
-In 2015, he received his Master of Science in International Relations from University of Aberdeen, Scotland, UK, with a focus on International Security and Human Development to further his knowledge of global politics.
+His passion for photojournalism, social justice, and global affairs continues to be influenced by his professional and educational experiences.
+In 2015, he received his Master of Science in International Relations from the University of Aberdeen, Scotland, UK, with a focus on International Security and Human Development to further his knowledge of global politics.
 Wadner is now working in the education field.
 In 2023, he obtained his Master of Elementary Education from Curry College.

 Photojournalist defines the man he is and the man he will be.
-He always believes a better world is possible with good journalistic works, and that is why him and other passionate photojournalists around the world have longed in this journey, looking for truth and using their cameras and writings to change the world.
+He always believes a better world is possible with good journalistic work, and that is why he and other passionate photojournalists around the world have longed for this journey, looking for truth and using their cameras and writings to change the world.